Baby crowning is when the baby’s head emerges out of the birth canal. It can be intense, but it also means that baby is finally here!

 In this article: 📝

-- What does it mean when baby is crowning?
+- What does it mean when a baby crowns?

 - What does a baby crowning feel like?